defenseunicorns/baffles-docs/README.md

 This is the docs site for [Baffles](https://github.com/defenseunicorns/baffles), a declarative air gap solution for Kubernetes.
 This site is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator created by Facebook.

+## Contributing

+Contributions are welcome!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ### Prerequisites

 This site requires `nodejs` and `npm` so install it if you haven't already.